 RTLB training and support for study

-- Been given an exemption by the Secretary; or
+1. been given an exemption by the Secretary; or

-- Already completed the programme.
+2. already completed the programme.

 Teachers required to complete the training programme are eligible for the unit from the date they commence the role.
 Any teacher who withdraws from the training programme or does not complete the programme within 48 months of appointment to the role will cease to be eligible for the unit.
+Where an RTLB may not complete the training programme within 48 months of their appointment, lead school principals can seek advice about next steps from their local NZSTA advisor.

 Appointees enrolled in the Postgraduate Diploma in Specialist Teaching endorsed in Learning and Behaviour are eligible for the Ministry's RTLB study award.
 If in any year the number of applicants exceeds the number of available awards, a prioritisation process will be used.
 Priority will be given in the following order: